Who should receive the hepatitis B vaccine and when?

 In some cases, your health care provider may decide to postpone hepatitis B vaccination until a future visit.

-Pregnant or breastfeeding people should be vaccinated if they are at risk for getting hepatitis B. Pregnancy or breastfeeding are not reasons to avoid hepatitis B vaccination.
+Pregnant or breastfeeding women who have not yet gotten the vaccine should be vaccinated.
+Pregnancy or breastfeeding are not reasons to avoid hepatitis B vaccination.

 People with minor illnesses, such as a cold, may be vaccinated.
 People who are moderately or severely ill should usually wait until they recover before getting hepatitis B vaccine.